erich666/chex_latex/README.md

 The chex_latex.pl script tests for:
 * Doubled words, such as "the the."
+* Problems with spacing.
+For example, a sentence ending with with "GPU." should be "GPU\@." so that the space following is a "long space."
 * Grammatical goofs or clunky phrasing, as well as rules for formal writing, such as not using contractions.
 * Potential [inter-word vs. inter-sentence spacing problems](https://en.wikibooks.org/wiki/LaTeX/Text_Formatting#Space_between_words_and_sentences).
 * Any figure \label's that do not have any \ref's, and vice versa.